tbrowder/FontFactory-Type1/METHODS.md

 **Methods found in Font::AFM**
 ------------------------------

 The following methods return the data extracted from Adobe's `afm` file for the given font.
-The data returned by this module has the values adjusted for the `DocFont` object's font size.
+The data returned by this module have the values adjusted for the `DocFont` object's font size.

 ### **Wx**